Constrained deformations of positive scalar curvature metrics: Introduction

 The starting point for our project was an enlightening observation by Gromov-Lawson (see Theorem 5.7 in \cite{GL80a}), who first pointed out that if a compact manifold with boundary supports metrics of positive scalar curvature and (strictly) mean-convex boundary then its double can always be endowed with a metric of positive scalar curvature.
 In particular, this fact allows to reduce the first question we considered to a purely topological matter, i.~e. to the problem of chacterizing those compact manifolds $X$ whose double takes the form of a finite connected sum of handles and spherical space forms (cf. Section \ref{subs:closed}).
 To our surprise, such a result seems not to be in the literature, so we provided a detailed proof in Section \ref{sec:TopChar}.
 On the other hand, we wish to mention here two aspects which might alert the reader and indicate, at least in some vague sense, some of the subtleties that arise in aiming at such a characterization.
 First: in general the map $X\mapsto DX=M$, that associates to a compact manifold with boundary its double (an element of the list provided above) is highly non-injective.
 For instance, if $M\simeq S^2\times S^1$ then $X$ could either take the form $S^2\times I$ or $D^2\times S^1$, and of course this phenomenon manifests itself in greater complexity when dealing with the general case.
 Second: we wish to stress something that follows from the statement of Theorem \ref{thm:A}, namely that the condition that $\mathcal{M}\neq\emptyset$ does not place any restriction on the topological type of $\partial X$.
 This is discussed in the following remark.

-\begin{rmk} Considering the round metric on $S^3$ we know, by virtue of Lawson's construction in \cite{Law70}, the existence of minimal surfaces of any given genus $\gamma$; any such surface is obviously unstable hence one can consider a positive speed deformation by means of the first eigenfunction of the Jacobi operator so to determine a smooth subdomain of the ambient manifold whose boundary is (strictly) mean-convex.
+\begin{rmk} Considering the round metric on $S^3$ we know, by virtue of Lawson's construction in \cite{Law70}, the existence of minimal surfaces of any given genus $\gamma$; any such surface is obviously unstable hence one can consider a positive speed deformation by means of the first eigenfunction of the Jacobi operator so to determine a smooth subdomain of the ambient manifold, having the topology of a genus $\gamma$ handlebody, whose boundary is (strictly) mean-convex.
 Hence, a Riemannian compact 3-manifold $(X^3,g)$ whose boundary is the disjoint union of closed surfaces of pre-assigned genera can be obtained from those building blocks by means of Gromov-Lawson connected sums.
 In particular, this observation allows to justify the second assertion in Theorem \ref{thm:A}. \end{rmk}

 From there, we started to wonder whether this Gromov-Lawson construction could be implemented in such a way that a whole isotopy (i.~e. a continuous path of metrics) could be derived.
-More concretely, the very first step in the proof of Theorem \ref{thm:B} is to deform a given metric to a `symmetrizable' one, moving through metrics os positive scalar curvature and weakly mean-convex boundary (from there one can further deform, a posteriori, to gain the strict inequality, cf. Appendix \ref{sec:push-in}).
+More concretely, the very first step in the proof of Theorem \ref{thm:B} is to deform a given metric to a `symmetrizable' one, moving through metrics of positive scalar curvature and weakly mean-convex boundary (from there one can further deform, a posteriori, to gain the strict inequality, cf. Appendix \ref{sec:push-in}).
 The core statement we prove is as follows:

 \begin{prop} Let $X^3$ be a connected, orientable, compact manifold with boundary, endowed with a Riemannian metric $g\in \mathcal{M}$.
 Then there exists a continuous path of smooth metrics on $X^3$, $\mu\in [0,1]\mapsto g_{\mu}\in \mathcal{M}_{R>0, H\geq 0}$, such that $g_0=g$ and $g_1$ has totally geodesic boundary. $(X^3, g_1)$ doubles to a smooth Riemannian manifold of positive scalar curvature. \end{prop}